WellCare Prescription Drug Plan Review

 WellCare Value Script (PDP)

 This is WellCare’s basic plan.
-To receive coverage, you’ll first need to cover the $415 deductible out of pocket.
-Once you do, your costs will be lower.
+To receive coverage, you’ll first need to cover the deductible out of pocket—except for Tier 1 and 2, which offers first-dollar (immediate) coverage.

-A 30-day supply of Tier 1 drugs will cost you $0 if you use a preferred provider and anywhere from $5 to $15 if you don’t.
+A 30-day supply of Tier 1 drugs will cost less if you use a preferred provider.
 This seems standard for WellCare plans.
 When it comes to Tiers 2 through 4, however, this plan is one of WellCare’s most expensive.
-The plan then levels back out at Tier 5, with some of WellCare’s most affordable cost sharing.
+The plan then levels back out at Tier 5, with some of WellCare’s most affordable cost-sharing.

 To summarize, people who take mostly Tier 1 or Tier 5 drugs will likely see the best savings with this plan.